 Senior Staff Research Scientist, Intel Labs

-I was previously the director of game engineering at Machine Zone, where I briefly oversaw the engineering effort of MZ's hugely successful games Game of War and Mobile Strike.
-I also hold an appointment as an adjunct professor at the University of Colorado-Boulder in the department of Electrical, Computer, and Energy Engineering where I run the neural network design course.
+I was previously the director of engineering at Machine Zone, where I oversaw the engineering of Game of War and Mobile Strike.
+I am an adjunct professor at the University of Colorado-Boulder where I occasionally run a neural network design course.
 For over fifteen years, I have run my own software company, Nodeka, LLC., of which I am the founder and CEO.

 White Paper: Using Machine Learning to Solve the Ninja Gap